Battlefields of Method: Approaches to International Development Research (MSc RID)

 - Full Year

-The course equips students with the theoretical background and analytical skills to inquire into the relation between politics and method in the domain of international development.
-The course provides students knowledge about the plurality of methodological approaches in key areas of international development research, and the political choices and strategies associated with these.
-The course offers students the opportunity to practice with a selection of methods used in international development research.
+The module equips students with the theoretical background and analytical skills to inquire into the relation between politics and method in the domain of international development.
+The module provides students knowledge about the plurality of methodological approaches in key areas of international development research, and the political choices and strategies associated with these.
+The module offers students the opportunity to practice with a selection of methods used in international development research.

 Objectives and learning outcomes of the course